 PLU’s Allison Wood pounded nine kills, including five in the final set, Kelsey Pacolt had nine kills and a couple of block assists, and setter Samantha North passed out 29 assists to go with a match-high four service aces.
 Blair Bjorkman ended with a match-high 23 digs for the visitors.

-On Linfield’s side of the ledger, Kailana Ritte-Camara (Soph., Molokai, Hawaii) finished with nine kills, four in the third set, and Kelsey Ludin (Jr., Bozeman, Mont.) had five kills.
-Courtney Wanamaker (Soph., West Linn, Ore.) contributed 15 digs and Bethany Dickey (Sr., Sheridan, Ore.) had 10 to anchor the Wildcats’ back line.
-Audrey Frazier (Soph., Albany, Ore.) spread around 20 assists while also chipping in with seven digs, two kills and a pair of aces.
-Victoria Thompson (Soph., Newberg, Ore.) led the way at the net with four block assists to go along with three kills.
+On Linfield’s side of the ledger, Kailana Ritte-Camara (Jr., Molokai, Hawaii) finished with nine kills, four in the third set, and Kelsey Ludin (Sr., Bozeman, Mont.) had five kills.
+Courtney Wanamaker (Jr., West Linn, Ore.) contributed 15 digs and Bethany Dickey had 10 to anchor the Wildcats’ back line.
+Audrey Frazier (Jr., Albany, Ore.) spread around 20 assists while also chipping in with seven digs, two kills and a pair of aces.
+Victoria Thompson (Jr., Newberg, Ore.) led the way at the net with four block assists to go along with three kills.

 The Lutes steamrolled the sluggish Wildcats from start to finish in the opening set, building leads of 10-1 and 19-5 on its way to a 25-11 result.
 Pacolt had three kills with as many swings, North spun three service aces and the Lutes hit .214 at the net to the Wildcats’ .062.
 Ritte-Camara had three kills to pace Linfield.